Gukig/WPFSamples/README.md

 # WPFSamples
-This is some wpf code.
+This is some code about wpf.